 Walnut Canyon National Monument

 While there, hike one of two trails or stop and take in a program given by park rangers.
 Allow at least 2 hours to see the museum and ruins.
-For more information, visit the Walnut Canyon website.
+(Find out more from The American Southwest and the National Park Service).

 Ramsey Canyon, located within the Upper San Pedro River Basin in southeastern Arizona, is renowned for its outstanding scenic beauty and the diversity of its plant and animal life.
 This diversity—including such highlights as the occurrence of up to 14 species of hummingbirds—is the result of a unique interplay of geology, biogeography, topography, and climate.